 And they did collect the price in the summer: the soldiers of Koppány Sanjak joined forces with the troops of Pécs and Szigetvár Sanjaks and plundered the lands again up to Körmend city.
 They took 700 captives, there were 24 noble ladies among them.

-It was King Rudolf himself who wrote an angry letter to the Pasha of Buda but the Pasha replied that they were just the tax-payers of the Sultan who didn’t want to pay taxes.
+King Rudolf himself wrote an angry letter to the Pasha of Buda but the Pasha replied that they were just the taxpayers of the Sultan who didn’t want to pay taxes.

 It required an act of revenge: during the autumn, the Hungarians of Veszprém and Palota defeated Bey Ali of Koppány who was just preparing to ambush Veszprém Castle, anyway.
-The battle took place between Balatonfőkajár and Lepsény; Ali and many of his men were captured.
+The battle occurred between Balatonfőkajár and Lepsény; Ali and many of his men were captured.